This CA quit his lucrative job as a Partner at a leading accounting firm in Canada to be a tech entrepreneur with Countable.co

 We tried out a few different prototypes and wrote a whole bunch of ideas and things started to fall in place.

 More and more people came along to buy into the process.
-My connections and relationships I had forged over the years supported my vision and helped shape it over time.
+The connections and relationships I had forged over the years supported my vision and helped shape it over time.

 We launched our platform Countable on Oct 12, 2020.

 We are at a very infancy stage and there is way too much to do.
 Our goal is to improve people's lives and give back the most valuable commodity “time” so they can choose to either make more money or enjoy time with their family as they choose.